Late Spring: Reception and reputation of the film outside Japan

+film critics from 43 countries around the world.
+The Village Voice ranked the film at number 112 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.

 Films inspired by Late Spring

-Only one remake of Late Spring has so far been filmed: a television movie, produced to celebrate Ozu's centennial, entitled A Daughter's Marriage (Musume no kekkon), directed by the distinguished filmmaker Kon Ichikawa and produced by the Japanese pay television channel WOWOW.
+One remake of Late Spring has so far been filmed: a television movie titled A Daughter's Marriage (Musume no kekkon), directed by Kon Ichikawa and produced by the Japanese pay television channel WOWOW.
 It was broadcast on December 14, 2003, two days after the 100th anniversary of Ozu's birth (and 40th anniversary of his death).
-Ichikawa, a younger contemporary of Ozu's, was 88 years old at the time of the broadcast.
 The film recreated various idiosyncrasies of the late director's style.
 For example, Ichikawa included many shots with vividly red objects, in imitation of Ozu's well-known fondness for red in his own color films (although Late Spring was not itself shot in color).

 In addition, a number of works wholly or partly inspired by the original 1949 film have been released over the years.
-These works can be divided into three types: variations (directed by Ozu himself), homages (by directors other than Ozu), and at least one parody.

-The most obvious variation of Late Spring in Ozu's own work is Late Autumn, which deals again with a daughter who reacts negatively to the (false) rumor of the remarriage of a parent—this time a mother (Setsuko Hara) rather than a father—and ultimately gets married herself.
-One scholar refers to this film as "a version of Late Spring.", while another describes it as "a revision of Late Spring, with Akiko (played by Hara, the daughter in the earlier film) taking the father's role."
+The most obvious variation of Late Spring in Ozu's own work is Late Autumn, which deals again with a daughter who reacts negatively to the false rumor of the remarriage of a parent and ultimately gets married herself.
+One scholar refers to this film as "a version of Late Spring", while another describes it as "a revision of Late Spring, with Akiko (played by Hara, the daughter in the earlier film) taking the father's role."
 Other Ozu films also contain plot elements first established by the 1949 film, though somewhat altered.
-For example, the 1958 film Equinox Flower (Higanbana), the director's first ever in color, focuses on a marriageable daughter, though as one scholar points out, the plot is a "reversal" of Late Spring in that the father at first opposes his daughter's marriage.
+For example, the 1958 film Equinox Flower (Higanbana), the director's first in color, focuses on a marriageable daughter, though as one scholar points out, the plot is a "reversal" of Late Spring in that the father at first opposes his daughter's marriage.

-The French director Claire Denis has acknowledged that her critically acclaimed 2008 film 35 Shots of Rum (35 Rhums) is a homage to Ozu.
+The French director Claire Denis has acknowledged that her 2008 film 35 Shots of Rum (35 Rhums) is a homage to Ozu.
 "This film is also a sort of... not copy, but it has stolen a lot to [sic] a famous Ozu film called Late Spring… [Ozu] was trying to show through few characters… the relation between human beings."